 6. Wealth Maximisation.
 Capital Expenditure is a long term financial planning which benefits the shareholder’s interest.
-It checks over and under investment of fixed Assets.
+It checks over and under the investment of Fixed Assets.
 Here most profitable projects are selected.
 There is every possibility that shareholder will get the maximum benefit which in turn result in wealth maximization.

 7. Useful for Sound Depreciation Policy.
-Capital Expenditure planning is very useful technique of depreciation policy and replacement of fixed Assets.
+Capital Expenditure planning is a very useful technique of depreciation policy and replacement of Fixed Assets.

 8. Cost-Reduction.
 Capital budgeting is useful for cost reduction.
-Most modern machine is purchased whose capacity is more than the old one thus per unit cost of output is drop.
+The most modern machine is purchased whose capacity is more than the old one thus per unit cost of output is drop.

 Procedure of capital budgeting or step in capital budgeting